HuKKu-ec/real-chat/README.md

 REACT_APP_MID=*8-********
 ```

+> Also don't forget to activate firebase phone Authentication

 > All other things are just commen as all react projects

 you may able to see output by just go the project directory, and run :